Notre Dame Fighting Irish: Rugby

 Founded in 1961, the Notre Dame rugby club was one of the oldest college rugby clubs in the Midwest, before the club was disbanded in 1995.
 Notre Dame reinstated rugby in 2007, however, due in part to the "explosive growth of rugby in the nation's Catholic high schools" and Notre Dame's desire to offer a program to attract rugby-playing students.
 Notre Dame began the 2007–08 season in Division 2, but their 8–1–1 record merited a promotion to Division 1 in the spring of 2008.

 Notre Dame finished the 2010–11 season ranked 19th in the nation.
 Notre Dame's rugby program has the support and commitment of the school and alumni, with an endowment fund rumored to be over $1 million.
 The team is coached by Justin Hickey.
 Notre Dame also plays every year in the Collegiate Rugby Championship (CRC).
 The CRC is the highest profile college rugby competition in the United States, broadcast live on NBC each year.
 Notre Dame finished 10th in the 2011 CRC, with wins over Boston College, Ohio State and Navy.

+Men's rowing

+Rowing at Notre Dame began on St. Mary Lake in 1863.
+Intraschool competition started fewer than 25 years after the school was founded and 25 years before the first football game.
+In the early 1900s, Knute Rockne rowed for 4 years.
+He competed in the 6 man boat, representing his academic year against other years.

+In 1965, Sports Illustrated profiled the team in an article entitled "Up a Muddy River in a Beat-up Shell".
+The magazine compared Notre Dame's resources and success to that of Harvard University.

+In 1974, the first ever Notre Dame women's sports victory came at rowing's Midwest Sprints.
+Until 1999, the team was included both women and men.
+In the same year, women achieved varsity status and have since competed for the NCAA championship.

+In 2016, the university dedicated the multi-million dollar McConnell Family boathouse.
+This gave both teams a facility equipped with locker rooms, meeting rooms, training space, and access to the St. Joseph River.

+In 2024, with the support of a multi-million endowment, the team won its first Varsity 8+ title at the ACRA National Championship and have subsequently won multiple gold medals at the ACRA, Head of the Charles, SIRA, and San Diego Crew Classic.

+Since 2020, the Varsity 8+'s from Notre Dame and UCLA are the two only programs to earn top 3 finishes every year.
+Prior to the start of the 2025 season, the team hired Sean McKenna from the University of Texas as head coach for the men's rowing team and Martin Stone for the women's squad.